Session 3 – Spatial analyses of imaging data

 2. MoleculeExperiment

-The R package MoleculeExperiment includes functions to create and manipulate objects from the newly introduced MoleculeExperiment class, designed for analyzing molecule-based spatial transcriptomics data from platforms such as Xenium by 10X, CosMx SMI by Nanostring, and Merscope by Vizgen, among others.
+The R package MoleculeExperiment includes functions to create and manipulate objects from the newly introduced MoleculeExperiment class, designed for analysing molecule-based spatial transcriptomics data from platforms such as Xenium by 10X, CosMx SMI by Nanostring, and Merscope by Vizgen, among others.

 library(MoleculeExperiment)